At a Glance

 Harley-Davidson is an iconic American brand, a strong company, and a unique place to work.

-Harley-Davidson is a major US motorcycle manufacturer that sells its bikes worldwide through a network of more than 1,400 dealers.
-The company offers heavyweight cruiser and touring models, sportbikes, and dual models that can be used on- and off-road.
+Harley-Davidson is a major US motorcycle manufacturer that sells its bikes worldwide through a network of more than 1,500 dealers.
+The company offers heavyweight cruiser and touring models, standard, sportbikes, and dual models that can be used on- and off-road.
 Its six families of motorcycles include Touring, Trike, Softail, H-D Street, Sportster, and its Customer Vehicle Operations (CVO) models.
 Harley-Davidson also sells attitude with its brand-name products, which include a line of riding gear and apparel (MotorClothes).
 Harley-Davidson Financial Services (HDFS) offers financing to dealers and consumers in the US and Canada.
 The US generates almost 70% of Harley's revenue.

 Harley operates through two segments.
-Its core motorcycle manufacturing operations (HDMC) generates more than 85% of revenue each year, and Harley-Davidson Financial Services (HDFS) contributes the remainder.
+Its Motorcycles and Related Products segment which consists of HDMC, generates around 85% of revenue each year, and Financial Services segment, which consists of HDFS contributes the remainder.